Ganpatsingh05/GROOT-/README.md

 **A beginner-friendly, command-line based version control system developed for educational purposes.**

-GROOT demonstrates the internal working of version control systems by implementing core concepts such as repository initialization, staging, committing, branching, merging, and conflict resolution.
+GROOT demonstrates the internal working of version control systems by implementing core concepts such as repository initialization, staging, committing, branching, and merging.

 ![GROOT Banner](GROOT_banner2.png)